 - Family Events: NEFFA is a great place to bring your family.
 There are many family-oriented programs at the Festival, from dancing and singing to storytelling and puppets.
 Here is more information that families with young children might need.

-- Activity Room: A hands-on room for kids, teens, and adults to enjoy arts, crafts, and puppet play.
+- Family Resource and Activities Room: A hands-on room for kids, teens, and adults to enjoy arts, crafts, and puppet play.

 - Food: Vendor booths and food trucks are open throughout the day and have a variety of offerings, including kid-friendly and vegetarian meals.
 Breakfast foods are available Saturday and Sunday AM.
 Take a look at our list of vendors to see the diversity of tasty eats.
 Come hungry!